JasonSanford/rogen/README.md

 ### Deployment

-Blart is easily deployed to Heroku.
+Rogen is easily deployed to Heroku.
 First create a Heroku app:

 ```bash
 heroku create